vms14/oh/README.md

 </body>
 </html>
 ```

-* In the browser it loads an executes <oh> tags after the document loads
+* If the tags have a src attribute it will fetch then and evaluate it

 ```html
 <oh src="oh.oh"></oh>
 ```

-* If the tags have a src attribute it will fetch then and evaluate it
+* If a tag has both a src attribute and code inside it, the src file will get fetched and evaluated first, after that then the code inside the tag will be evaluated

 ```html
 <oh src="oh.oh"> 1 2 + </oh>
 ```

-* If a tag has both a src attribute and code inside it, the src file will get fetched and evaluated first, after that then the code inside the tag will evaluate